 We support two multi-site options:

-- a DIY implementation via the django CMS Multisite package
+- (for Django sites only) a DIY implementation via the django CMS Multisite package

 You will need to install django CMS Multisite package and manage any settings and configuration manually.

 We are able to assist by setting up your Test server domains, but other than that we are not able to provide support for this option.